 Tom Walker is a graduate of the University of Massachusetts, Amherst with a Bachelor's Degree in Wildlife and Fisheries Biology.
 He spent several seasons surveying wildlife on the west coast for the U.S. Forest Service and Bureau of Land Management prior to returning to New England.
-He has many natural history interests and has led walks on lichens, fungi, trees, and dragonflies for the Upper Cape Naturalists Club and other organizations.
+He has many natural history interests and has led walks and given presentations on lichens, fungi, trees, and dragonflies for several organizations.

 Cost: $15 per person